httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 The set of origins (as per {{!RFC6454}}) that a given connection might be used for is known in this specification as the Origin Set.

-By default, a connections's Origin Set is uninitialised.
+By default, the Origin Set for a connection is uninitialised.
 When an ORIGIN frame is first received and successfully processed by a client, the connection's Origin Set is defined to contain an initial origin.
 The initial origin is composed from:

   - Scheme: "https"
   - Host: the value sent in Server Name Indication (SNI, {{!RFC6066}} Section 3), converted to lower case